michelle-miller/conversation/conversation-connector.md

 After you have developed your workspace, you can use the Conversation connector to quickly connect it to a communication channel such as Slack or Facebook Messenger.
 The Conversation connector is a set of {{site.data.keyword.openwhisk}} components that mediate communication between your {{site.data.keyword.conversationshort}} workspace and a Slack or Facebook app you own, storing session data in a Cloudant database.

 By connecting your workspace to a channel app, you can make it available as a chat bot that Slack or Facebook Messenger users can interact with.
 The responses from your dialog can include multimedia and interactive responses such as images and clickable buttons.
-(For more information about defining a multimedia response, see [Multimedia responses](dialog-multimedia.html).)

 ![{{site.data.keyword.openwhisk_short}} deployment overview diagram](images/deploytochannel_diagram.png)